Shall I Undress?

 Artist talks: perhaps a visual artist's #1 least favorite activity.

 But we don't have to stand in front of a crowd to experience repercussions for moving toward vulnerability and connection.
 Also toward creativity, which I'll elaborate on later.

 Because again, all the world's a stage, and we're all much more naked and visible to others than we tend to realize.
-Naked and vulnerable came we from our mothers' wombs; naked and vulnerable shall we depart.
+Not to mention hemmed in by it: naked and vulnerable came we from our mothers' wombs; naked and vulnerable shall we depart.

 If that's true, why not roll with it?
 Why not go with the flow, get that set of oil colors out of deep storage, and start painting again?
 Why not pull that screenplay out of the drawer and resume work on it?